 The most remote is the street leading to the public library in the town of Takko (population 4968), on the border of Aomori and Iwate prefectures.
 (If you do venture to Takko, don’t miss the Garlic Center, which sells the most famous local product.)

-Our neighbor Kawasaki features one Sun Mall shopping street near Musashi-Shinjō station on the Nambu Line, and another (with a parking lot of the same name, shown below) at Saginuma station on the Tōkyū Den’en-toshi Line.
+Our neighbor Kawasaki features one Sun Mall shopping street near Musashi-Shinjō station on the Nambu Line, and another at Saginuma station on the Tōkyū Den’en-toshi Line.

 Small towns boast a Sun Mall: a deserted street near rural Ozuki station in Shimonoseki (Yamaguchi), shown below; a store in Shimotsuma (Ibaraki); another in Asahi, on the Pacific coast of Chiba.
 While you’re in Chiba, check out the San-Mōru high-rise condominium near Tsudanuma station and the shopping street in Ichikawa, just across the border from Tokyo.